The Northman is now showing in cinemas nationwide.

 It would be unsurprising to see the director work with Claes Bang again, undoubtedly one of the strongest players as Fjolnir, Amleth’s murderous uncle.
-Bang has one of those demeanours which innately present him as a man out-of-time, almost reflecting Bram Stoker’s vampiric count.
+Bang has one of those demeanours that innately present him as an out-of-time man, almost reflecting Bram Stoker’s vampiric count.
 He’s able to complicate this inherent aura of malice and discontent through his disarming cadence and gentle intimacy with the few he interacts with, crafting a picture of a man who doesn’t align perfectly with Amleth’s perception of him, troubling the legitimacy of his revenge quest.

 READ MORE: THE LAST DUEL

 Likewise, Nicole Kidman’s Queen Gudrún strikes a monstrously fierce and undeniably awe-inspiring impression, using her words like a warrior uses their sword in one of The Northman’s tensest battles.
 Here Eggers constantly seeks to complicate and trouble our perceptions of who we follow and our allegiances in those we believe in or against.